-Google, Zynga, Sears.
-Thanks in part to names like these, OKRs, or “objectives and key results,” have taken off in the past couple of years.
-Since 2013, more and more companies are integrating this system into their culture and operations.
+Google, Zynga, Sears—thanks in part to names like these, OKRs, or “objectives and key results,” have taken off in recent years.
+More and more companies are integrating this system into their culture and operations, and more solutions, including Khorus, are popping up to help teams manager their OKRs.

 The popularity is earned.
 Lightweight and adaptable, OKRs represent a powerful way to think about alignment and execution within a company.